ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 ### Error Handling

-In the case of errors occuring the method shall not emit any output records.
+In the case of errors occuring the method shall not result in any output records.
 Instead a suitable error shall be emitted.

 ## Calculations